ringo-framework/ringo/docs/source/administration/config.rst

         Defaults to `false`.
 Enable the option to let users register a new account.
 However the account must be *finished* by the administrator.

+auth.register_user_default_roles
+        Defaults to the default user role.
+Can be defined as a comma separated list of role ids.

+auth.register_user_default_groups
+        Defaults to the default user group.
+Can be defined as a comma separated list of group ids.

 auth.password_reminder
         Defaults to `false`.
 Enable the option to let the user reset their password.